Traffic Tickets in Idaho

 Once the judge gives you a penalty, you are in the custody of the court until you shell out the money to cover any fines and court costs.
-If you refuse to pay, even though you have the money, you may find yourself in jail, paying $5 a day until you pay your fines and court costs.
+If you refuse to pay, even though you have the money, you may find yourself in jail, paying a daily fine until you pay your fines and court costs.
 Most likely the court will allow you to do community service instead of paying the fines.

 The state does not consider these minor traffic offenses crimes, but civic public offenses.
-Penalties range from $10 to $141.50.

 Because the Idaho Supreme Court has created a fixed penalty schedule for infraction violations, no court can increase, decrease, suspend, or withhold any such penalty.
 Instead, penalties are fines, more than anything.
 And because the fixed penalty is not a criminal fine, the court cannot assign jail time or set a bond.